Ladies Night Out

 January

-Changing perspectives: What we want to take with us and what we want to let go of as we start a new year.
+Changing perspectives: We will reflect on what we want to take with us and what we want to let go of as we start a new year, and celebrate 2025 with a campfire on a beach with lots of great agates and winter birds (weather permitting)

 Accessibility Info